yoman38/ExceltoSQL/Readme.txt

 This VBA module helps you generate SQL statements from data in an Excel file and save them to a text file.
 It can be handy when you want to convert your Excel data into SQL commands for database operations.

+NEW RELEASE > NOW EASIER TO USE
+Here's how to use it:
+0. INSTALLATION // Just download xlsm file.
+1. RUN the main procedure "GenerateSQL" by clicking "Run" button.
+2. A pop-up window will ask you for some inputs: - Choose your Excel file
+3. Choose the output text file where you want to save the generated.
+Then choose the name pf the txt file.
+- Optionally, specify if you want to filter rows based on a specific keyword (e.g., "yes" or "no").
+If you choose "yes," it will ask you to enter the keyword to filter rows (e.g., "zm").
+This will only retrieve rows containing the keyword.
+- Optionnally, you can avoid the rows containing duplicates entry.
+- Optionnally, you can avoid the rows containing empty cells.
+- Optionnally, you can generate an ID.
+Note that the ID will be generated in Microsoft SQL Server and not in VBA (no loop).
+The ID consists of a simple increment starting from 1.
+You can change the function in the output or in VBA to use a random number using NEWID or NEWSEQUENTIALID.
+4. After providing the inputs, the VBA code will open your Excel file, extract data based on your specified ranges, and generate SQL statements for creating a table and inserting data.
+5. The generated SQL statements will be saved in the output text file you specified.
+6. The code will also handle Polish special characters in your data to ensure compatibility with SQL.

+7. COPY PASTE THE CONTENT IN TXT FILE TO MICROSOFT SQL QUERY

+______
+Older version

 Here's how to use it:

 1. Open your Excel file and press "Alt + F11" to access the VBA editor.